 FTI Consulting Appoints Cristiano Rios as Senior Managing Director in the Business Transformation Practice in Brazil

-/EIN News/ -- WASHINGTON, March 20, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the appointment of Cristiano Rios as a Senior Managing Director in the Business Transformation Practice within its Corporate Finance & Restructuring segment in Brazil.
+WASHINGTON, March 20, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the appointment of Cristiano Rios as a Senior Managing Director in the Business Transformation Practice within its Corporate Finance & Restructuring segment in Brazil.

 Mr. Rios, who is based in São Paulo, has more than 20 years of experience in business consulting, specializing in business transformation and operational strategy for both Brazil-based and multinational companies.
 Mr. Rios has worked with clients to drive business value through complex business transformations, supply chain optimization and digital/systems implementation, working across multiple industries including retail, healthcare, life sciences and industrials.